Western Parotia - the Ballet Dancer

 Inside the birding hut, I and the American birdwatchers were busy pressing record button to make video or shutter button to make photographs.
 The ballet dance performance was not long but very impressive in the eyes of human being.
 We were very happy to have seen such wonderful dance.

 The female Western Parotia was not impressed with his morning show.
 They flew away.
-The male Western Parotia hopped to a hanging vine.
-He was in dispair.
+The male Western Parotia hopped to a hanging vine in despair.
 He called several times but the female Western Parotia did not come.
 He flew to the red fruits and had some of its grains.
 After that he flew away again trying to find his female birds.
 When he was not around, the female Western Parotia came again to continue eating their breakfast.